ZikriTewelde/BellaBitProject/README.md

-# BellaBit Project: SQL Analysis
+# Fitness Tracker Device Data Analysis: SQL Analysis

 ## Overview
 This project involves comprehensive SQL analysis on a dataset from BellaBit, a wellbeing devices manufacturing company, focusing on user activities, sleep patterns, and their interrelations.